ennukee/djb_script_challenges/test.md

 *The syntax set[n:] means "all values at index n and forward, so if set = [1,2,3,4] then set[1:] = [2,3,4]*

-(I really hope this question doesn't require a big explanation, I'm not sure what else to put here)
+(I really hope this question doesnt require a big explanation, I'm not sure what else to put here)

 ## Question 2